-• If the Title IX Coordinator/EEO Specialist or designee determines an investigation is required, the Title IX Coordinator/EEO Specialist or designee may seek consent from reporting individuals prior to conducting an investigation.

-If a reporting individual does not consent to the request to initiate an investigation and/or subsequently withdraws their complaint, the Title IX Coordinator/EEO Specialist or designee will determine, in their sole and complete discretion, whether to proceed with an investigation by weighing the complainant's request against RSC's obligation to provide a safe, nondiscriminatory environment for all members of its community.
-The Title IX Coordinator/EEO Specialist's or designee's decision to proceed with an investigation under this Policy is not subject to challenge.
+- If the Title IX Coordinator/EEO Specialist or designee determines an investigation is required, the Title IX Coordinator/EEO Specialist or designee may seek consent from reporting individuals prior to conducting an investigation. - If a reporting individual does not consent to the request to initiate an investigation and/or subsequently withdraws their complaint, the Title IX Coordinator/EEO Specialist or designee will determine, in their sole and complete discretion, whether to proceed with an investigation by weighing the complainant's request against RSC's obligation to provide a safe, nondiscriminatory environment for all members of its community.
+The Title IX Coordinator/EEO Specialist's or designee's decision to proceed with an investigation under this Policy is not subject to challenge. - Even if an employee or student victim never files a complaint with RSC, if RSC knows, or reasonably should know, about a suspected incident of discrimination or prohibited harassment, the Title IX Coordinator/EEO Specialist or designee may choose to investigate the incident in the Title IX Coordinator/EEO Specialist's discretion.